golf-addict/job-posting-keywords/README.md

 # job-posting-keywords
 Python program that produces a list of the most used words in a job description

-/nTo use the program (wordCount.py) on a Mac, follow the instructions below.
+To use the program (wordCount.py) on a Mac, follow the instructions below.<br />
-/nOpen the terminal window.
+Open the terminal window.<br />
 Make sure Python is installed on the machine by typing "python --version" and pressing enter.
 Navigate to directory where program is stored (using cd command to change directories and ls to list files in each directory).
 Save a text (.txt) file of the job description in the same directory where the wordCount.py program is located.